MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 Master Boot Record (MBR) disks use the standard BIOS partition table.
 GUID partition table (GPT) disks use the Unified Extensible Firmware Interface (UEFI).
 One advantage of GPT disks is that you can have more than four partitions on each disk.
 GPT is also required for disks larger than 2 terabytes (TB).

-You can change a disk from MBR to GPT partition format as long as the disk contains no partitions or volumes.
+You can change a disk from MBR to GPT partition format as long as the disk contains no partition or volume sections.

 > [!Important]
-> - Before you convert a disk, be sure to back up any data on the disk.
-Also, close any programs that access the disk.
+> - Before you convert a disk, back up any data on the disk, and close any programs that access the disk.
-> - You must be a member of the **Backup Operators** or **Administrators** group, at minimum, to complete the disk conversion.
+> - You must be a member of the **Backup Operators** or **Administrators** group, at minimum, to covert a disk.

 ## Disk conversion from Windows